Heath1979/ci-project-one-mental-health-awareness/README.md

 ### **Bugs & Fixes**
   Initial issues with brand image in the head of the site.
 Image would not maintain integrity as a background image set in CSS.
 Set up as an image in HTML but needs further work in relation to sizing when viewing on different screen sizes.
+Opted to create a smaller image that would sit along side the brand name.
+Issue caused on smaller screen devices when icon slipped under name so changed font-weight to accomodate.

 ### **Unsolved Bugs**